i-am-sandeep/Docker-k8s/Resources/Day13/readme.md

 4. **Default location**": is usually `/etc/kubernetes/manifests/`; you can place the pod YAML in the directory, and Kubelet will pick it for scheduling.
 <img width="792" height="117" alt="image" src="https://github.com/user-attachments/assets/f512c173-0349-4cad-ad9a-1597452b8894" />

+- -i → interactive (keeps STDIN open)
+- -t → allocates a pseudo-TTY (so you get a shell prompt)

 ## 🧭 Manual Pod Scheduling